-Login or register to MyAccount and click on the “Pay Bill" option.
+Login or register to MyAccount and from the dashboard click on the “Pay now” button.

 You can also click on “Manage Payment Plan’’ to enroll for automated payments.Click here to get started

 Hydro Ottawa is responsible for the safe, reliable delivery of electricity to more than 353,000 customers in the City of Ottawa and the village of Casselman.
 Hydro Ottawa is committed to delivering value to its customers by providing safe and reliable service.